Before we begin. A disclaimer.

 Many will come in, copy paste and blast a cold email template to everyone, and then unsubscribe when they don't get results.

-I was very dissapointed and starting questioning myself again.
+I was very disappointed and started questioning myself again.
 Doubt had started to creak in a bit.
 I was again at around $100/month.
 The infamous $100/month, the dark place I was stuck in for more than two years.

 "Wow..
 I was at $300/month..
 Man, that means it's useful.
 I just have to get it in front of people again."